USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-27-Geospatial-Workshop-3.md

 <br>

 This session will introduce how to use the [Raster Vision](https://rastervision.io/) framework for deep learning computer vision tasks with geospatial data.
-Attendees will participate in a hands-on tutorial to train semantic segmentation and object detection models on satellite imagery and explore how to modify the code for their own use cases.
+Attendees will participate in hands-on tutorials to train semantic segmentation and object detection models on satellite or other aerial imagery and explore how to modify the code for their own use cases.

 <br>